 What are the best airplane seats?
 I have an easy question to this widely debated question: go for the last row!
 The last seat on the flight is always my first choice!

 Selecting a plane seat may or may not be your worst nightmare.
-With so many pros and cons for any of them, decision making gets complicated.
-However, if you are sensitive to possibly complex situations during the flight, my first advice would be: go for the last row!
+With so many pros and cons for any of them, deciding on the best place to sit on an airplane gets complicated.

 Passengers’ sweet dreams becoming your worst nightmare

 Here is one example to illustrate this idea!
 The flight from Riga, Latvia, to Frankfurt, Germany, was not a long one.
 Lufthansa brought me there for two and a half hours.
 But flights that depart at 06:30 in the morning make one sleepy, no matter how long the actual trip is.

 Drugged by the narcotic sound of the plane engines, rows and rows of travelers fell into sleep, with their jaws dropping on their chests as if they were waiting for a dentist checkup.

 Just at the moment when I planned to hit the sack myself, something scratched my heels.
 Did the life vest fall off?
 Has the part of the seat crumbled?
 Did somebody’s bag get legs?

 It couldn’t be!
 Both mine and the row behind mine were the emergency exit rows.
 I know that for many people these are indeed the best plane seats.
 They provide more space, but no luggage could be stored beneath those plane seats.

 Hence, the tickle I sensed did not derive from a bag.

 I moved my legs apart and in between, the two shiny shoes emerged.
 Whose legs were these?!
 How could someone sit in the extra legroom plane seat, and still not have enough?